jtylek/EpesiCRM/README.md

 Our software can make your organization more efficient, better organized and more competitive.
 We can help you simplify and automate internal procedures with management of important business information.

+- To eliminate e-mail in our workplace we internally use <b>EPESI</b> for all tasks, notes, projects and tickets - making our life more organized.
+- In addition we use great multiplatform and programmable chat: <b>Telegram https://telegram.org/</b> available here at Github as well: https://github.com/telegramdesktop

+Telegram is a messaging app with a focus on speed and security, it’s super-fast, simple and free.
+You can use Telegram on all your devices at the same time — your messages sync seamlessly across any number of your phones, tablets or computers.

+- Epesi is already integrated with Telegram messaging platform te receive notifications from the <b>Watchdog</b> module (free and included with the latest release) as well as with Time tracking and reporting module integrated with Premium module Timesheets  http://epe.si/modules/premium/timesheets/

 <i>Copyright © 2006-2016 Telaxus LLC</i>

 Enjoy,